 Forest harvesting involves cutting trees and delivering them to sawmills, pulp mills and other wood-processing plants.
 The operations include road construction, logging and log transportation.
 Years of planning go into deciding when and which parts of the forest will be harvested and how this will occur, all to ensure that these activities are carried out in a manner consistent with protecting social and environmental values.
 The specifics of forest harvesting would depend on the region and type of forest.

-The forest industry builds thousands of kilometres of logging roads each year.
+The forest industry builds thousands of kilometers of logging roads each year.
 All these roads require planning and surveying.
 They must be constructed to minimize erosion, protect water quality and cause the least impact on the forest growing site.

 The lumber harvested and the timber products of the industry’s mills are transported mostly by rail or road.
 Waterways are also used to move lumber by floating them downstream, tied in a raft formation or by powered barges.
 The trans-Canadian railway line connecting the Atlantic coast to the Pacific coast runs through this area.